uqsmcnau/lore-webapp/README.md

 # lore-webapp
 ---

-The Open Annotation lorestore OpenSocial Gadget was developed at the UQ ITEE eResearch Lab: http://itee.uq.edu.au/~eresearch
+The lore-webapp was developed at the [UQ ITEE eResearch Lab](http://itee.uq.edu.au/~eresearch) for the [HuNI (Humanities Networked Infrastructure)](http://huni.net.au/) project with funding from the [NeCTAR (National eResearch Collaborative Tools and Resources)](http://nectar.org.au/) program.

 ## About